 Although, this dynamic is not my fault nor theirs, all three of us were raised by parents who loved us and did the best they could.
 They sincerely tried so hard to fulfill these cultural ideals surrounding family and gender roles; ideals even their own childhoods fell far short of.

 Now, it’s time for me to return my brothers to our parents.
-After making something to represent each of them, I’ll have a private ceremony that includes cord cutting to say good-by.
-Then I’ll drive 45 minutes to leave those symbolic items on our parents’ graves.
+After making something to represent each of them, I’ll have a private ceremony that includes saying good-by.
+Then I’ll drive 45 minutes to leave these symbolic items on our parents’ graves.
 After only seeing one brother face-to-face one time in the last 26 years, moving forward, once and for all, is long overdue.

 Ultimately, I do wish them both the very best.
 Yet, I will no longer update them with my phone number or address.
 Doing so all these years has kept that ember of hope burning.
 No regrets.
 It’s just time for me to move on.
 I’m sweeping out the stale to make room for the fresh.
 I’m embracing and honoring my desire and conviction to invest in loving, kind, and reciprocal relationships.